PHP: PHP 7.x (2015 to 2019)

-PHP 8 was released on November 26, 2020.
-PHP 8 is a major version and has breaking changes from previous versions.
-New features and notable changes include:
+and "spaceship" three-way comparison operators in 7.0; new syntax for array derefencing and catching multiple exception types in PHP 7.1; more flexible Heredoc and Nowdoc syntax in 7.3; and the null-coalescing assignment operator in 7.4.

-Just-in-time compilation
+PHP 8.x (2020 onwards)

-Just-in-time compilation is supported in PHP 8.
+PHP 8.0 was released on 26 November 2020, as a major version with breaking changes from previous versions.

-PHP 8's JIT compiler can provide substantial performance improvements for some use cases, while PHP developer Nikita Popov stated that the performance improvements for most websites will be less substantial than the upgrade from PHP 5 to PHP 7.
+One of the most high-profile changes was the addition of a JIT compiler, which can provide substantial performance improvements for some use cases.
 Substantial improvements are expected more for mathematical-type operations than for common web-development use cases.
-Additionally, the JIT compiler provides the future potential to move some code from C to PHP, due to the performance improvements for some use cases.
+Additionally, the performance advantages of the JIT compiler provides the future potential to move some code from C to PHP.